awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-service.md

 + Display wallpaper information to the desktop background\.

 While the instance is running, you can request that EC2Config perform the following task on demand:
 + Run Sysprep and shut down the instance so that you can create an AMI from it\.
-For more information, see [Create a standard Amazon Machine Image using Sysprep](ami-create-standard.md)\.
+For more information, see [Use Sysprep to create a standard Amazon Machine Image ](ami-create-standard.md)\.

 ## Stopping, Restarting, Deleting, or Uninstalling EC2Config<a name="UsingConfig_StopDelete"></a>